hippo-digital/open-id-connect/README.md

 This step only needs to be completed if you do not already have a client ID and secret.

-The hash is made up of the client ID, a . separator, and the client secret, combined and hashed using SHA512.
+The hash is made up of client-id.client-secret using SHA512.
 E.g.

 ````
 my-client-1.47q6Flsmy"331&z